bhongy/go-mod-notes/commands.md

 # list the current module's dependencies
 go list -m all

+# list all minor and patch upgrades available for the current module's dependencies
+go list -u -m all

 # list all current module's dependencies matching a pattern
 go list -m rsc.io/q...